 Position the handlebars on the stem.
 Center the handlebars.
 Make sure the cables are on the front of the bike as illustrated.

 Reattach the stem face plate with the four bolts.
-Use the supplied 4MM wrench to tighten firmly (6NM of torque).
+Use the supplied 4MM wrench to tighten firmly (observe torque rating labeled on stem).

 Locate the quick release assembly.
 Remove the nut and one of the springs.

 Find the arrow indicating direction of rotation on the front tire.
 Lay the wheel on a flat surface so that the arrow indicates a counter-clockwise rotation.
 Insert the quick release skewer through the hub.
 Put the spring and nut on the opposite side of the hub.
 Keep the entire assembly loose for now.

 If this is the first time installing the wheel on the bike, the brake pads will have a black plastic spacer between them.
 Remove the black spacer.
 After the spacer is removed, do not pull the front brake lever until the wheel is installed.
 If the front brake lever is pulled without a spacer or wheel in place the brake pads can squeeze together and will need to be separated again before the wheel can be installed.

 FULLY insert the wheel assembly into the dropouts at the bottom of the front fork.
 The quick release handle should be on left side of the bike (from the rider's perspective).
 Make sure that the brake rotor slides between the brake pads.
 If the brake pads are compressed too close together, gently push them apart using a flat head screw driver or a butter knife (But don't use a sharp knife!)

 Tighten by turning the nut on the right side of the skewer until slightly snug.

 Tighten the quick release lever completely by pushing it up towards the fork.
 If the quick release lever feels too tight or too loose, adjust using the nut on the right side of the axle.

 Screw the pedals into the pedal holes in the crank arms and tighten with the supplied 8MM allen wrench.